 The sac may break near the opening of the uterus and you’ll have a gush of amniotic fluid.
 Although it may seem like a lot of fluid comes out, there’s still more fluid behind the baby’s shoulders, which will leak out each time you have a contraction.

 The sac can also break higher up in the uterus and you’ll have a “slow leak” of fluid.
 Since many pregnant women leak a bit of urine with pressure on their bladder when they sneeze or cough, you may not realize it’s the amniotic fluid that’s leaking.
 You can tell the difference because urine is usually yellow and amniotic fluid is usually clear and smells like weak bleach.

 In about 80 percent of women, near the end of pregnancy, labor will begin on its own within 24 hours of the amniotic sac breaking.
 When your “bag of waters” breaks write down the time, how much fluid came out, did the fluid leak or gush out, and the general color and smell of the fluid.
 Call your doctor’s office and give them this information.
 Some doctors may want to induce labor while other doctors are content to wait and see if labor starts on its own.

 Once your sac ruptures, don’t try to control the leaking fluid by putting a tampon in your vagina or try to check yourself with your finger.
 This will reduce the chance of infection.
 Use menstrual pads to soak up the fluid, and change the pads often to keep the area dry.
-Don’t have sex.
+Don’t have intimate relations.
 Take showers instead of tub baths.

 Sudden Burst of Energy